MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

 ---
 author: alissapolucha
-description: Learn how to create a store by using the Dynamics 365 Connected Store Preview mobile app ms.author: alissag ms.date: 11/06/2020 ms.topic: article
+description: Learn how to create a store by using the Dynamics 365 Connected Spaces Preview mobile app ms.author: alissag ms.date: 11/06/2020 ms.topic: article
-title: Create a store with the Dynamics 365 Connected Store Preview mobile app ms.reviewer: v-brycho
+title: Create a store with the Dynamics 365 Connected Spaces Preview mobile app ms.reviewer: v-brycho
 ---

-# Create a store with the Dynamics 365 Connected Store Preview mobile app
+# Create a store with the Dynamics 365 Connected Spaces Preview mobile app

 [!INCLUDE[banner](includes/banner.md)]

 After you [prepare your network and install Azure Stack Edge Pro (2 GPU)](ase-install.md), you’re ready to create a store with the
-Microsoft Dynamics 365 Connected Store Preview mobile app.
+Microsoft Dynamics 365 Connected Spaces Preview mobile app.

 >[!NOTE]
 >[Download the mobile app if you haven't already](mobile-app-download.md).